 4. Ointment against dry skin

-This is really a savior in distress.
+This is really a savior in distress for your skin care.
 Ointments with multifunction are the first aid kits for winter skin.
 These give rich moisture and are great for really dry skin.
 Generally, these may be too fat to use on your face, but they work wonders for dry hands, elbows, cuticles, or really anywhere you feel dry.
 If you want, you can try using it on your face and see how it feels.
 Keep an ointment in your purse so you can get through the winter months.

 Best tips against dry skin